Bachelor of Science Analytical Science CW107

 Analytical chemists investigate the chemical nature of substances to identify and understand how they behave in different conditions.
 In the pharmaceutical industry, for example, Analytical Chemists are involved throughout the drug development process to help determine the quality and stability of drug products.

-This three-year programme is designed to produce graduates with expertise in modern analytical science and its applications in industry.
+This course is designed to produce graduates with expertise in modern analytical science and its applications in industry.
 Subjects focus on applications such as:

 - Analytical methods used in medical research to diagnose disease.

-The programme has a strong practical aspect and project work will enhance decision making and ensure that graduates adapt to a wide range of work situations.
+The course has a strong practical aspect and project work will enhance decision making and ensure that graduates adapt to a wide range of work situations.

 - Second year students can enter the Intra University EuraChem Analytical Measurement competition.

-- Strong practical modules throughout the three-year programme and a major analytical project in Year 3.
+- Strong practical modules throughout the three-year course and a major analytical project in Year 3.
 The best analytical project is awarded a prize sponsored by local company, Clogrennane Lime.

-- IT Carlow collaborates with many local organisations including MSD; EPA; Teagasc; and Kerry Group.
+- Institute of Technology Carlow collaborates with many local organisations including MSD, EPA, Teagasc and Kerry Group.

 - Graduates are eligible to progress to Year 4 of the Bachelor of Science (Honours) CW108.